The-Assembly/MERN/README.md

 Important note about code files attached: serverFinal and clientFinal contain separate node projects - without node_modules created or installed.
 To install, run 'npm install' in the respective directories.

+WithStripe folder contains serverFinal and clientFinal built upon those in the root, with additional Stripe handling code in both client/server